Every Girl (album)

 Every Girl is the fifteenth studio album by American country music artist Trisha Yearwood.
-It was released on August 30, 2019 via Gwendolyn Records.
+It was released on August 30, 2019, by Gwendolyn Records.
 The lead single, "Every Girl in This Town", was launched two months prior to the album's release date and became a minor hit single on the Billboard country charts that summer.
-It is Yearwood’s first new collection since 2007.
+This is Yearwood's first album with all new original material since 2007's Heaven, Heartache and the Power of Love.

 Every Girl was named for its lead single and was Yearwood's fifteenth studio recording.
 It was also her fourth album issued through an independent label.
-The project's 14 songs received positive reception from music journalists and critics following its release.
+The project's fourteen songs received positive reception from music journalists and critics following its release.
 A reissued version of the album was released in mid 2021 titled Every Girl: Deluxe.
 The new version includes several new tracks, along with the previously released tracks, it includes a 30th Anniversary Acoustic version of her first single "She's in Love with the Boy" which was made available on iTunes with the deluxe itunes pre-order.

 Background

 Every Girl was produced by Garth Fundis, Yearwood's production collaborator since the early 1990s.
-It was her first country studio album since 2007's Heaven, Heartache and the Power of Love (not including 2014's PrizeFighter: Hit After Hit) and her second since the release of a jazz project in early 2019.
+This is her first country album since 2007's Heaven, Heartache and the Power of Love (not including 2014's PrizeFighter: Hit After Hit) and her second since the release of a jazz project in early 2019.
 Yearwood said she went into the studio with "no pressure or expectations" which made the project easier to approach.
-"I’m so grateful the songs were there.
-I found 14 tunes I couldn’t live without.
-You want people to recognize you as an artist, but you also want to take them somewhere they haven’t necessarily been with you before," she explained.
+"I'm so grateful the songs were there.
+I found 14 tunes I couldn't live without.
+You want people to recognize you as an artist, but you also want to take them somewhere they haven't necessarily been with you before," she explained.